 Britas salon

-Carl and Elise Eldh’s daughter Brita Eldh (1907-2000) turned her father’s studio into a museum after his death in the 1950s, and ran the museum alone for a long time while she lived in an annex next to the museum.
-Brita was active at the site for over 45 years and her importance cannot be underestimated.
-The museum display of today – with its selection, its presentation of the collection, belongings and artworks, is largely her work.
+In 1963 Carl and Elise Eldh’s daughter Brita Eldh (1907–2000) turned her father’s studio into a museum.
+Brita ran the museum for a long period and lived in an small apartment added to the museum building in 1968.
+Brita was active at the site for about 40 years.
+The museum presentation of the collection, belongings and artworks, is largely her work eventhough much remain as her father left it.

-During her time at the museum, Brita hosted cultural, poetry and music soirees, to which she invited the audience into art experiences and live performances among the artworks.
-We are now reviving this part of the museum’s history in a series of salons, as a tribute to Brita Eldh, her life and work.
+Brita hosted cultural, poetry and music soirees, to which the audience was invited to experience art and live performances among the artworks.
+In 2023 the museum started reviving this part of the museum’s history in a series of salons, as a tribute to Brita Eldh, her life and work.

 Amongst the sculptures and other belongings left behind, musicians, writers and artists now meet the public in a series of salons.
 The focus is on a live setting and a vibrant atmosphere.